 Why should dentists consider Income Protection Insurance?

-Like many other medical professions, being a dentist means that you are constantly exposed to certain health risks due to the nature of your work.
-Constant work with different patients places dentists at a greater level of risk of being infected with a contagious disease, that is often carried through blood, saliva, or other fluids.
-Furthermore, dentists are subject to higher incomes which can be worth protecting if you're the breadwinner of the household.
+Being a dentist means that you are constantly exposed to health risks due to the nature of your work such as being infected with a contagious disease carried through one of your patient's blood, saliva, or other bodily fluid.
+Dentists are also likely to earn an above average income, which can be worth protecting if you're the breadwinner of the household.